Along with our Music Live at Lunch concerts, we are pleased to present a variety of additional concerts throughout the program year.

 Shadows and Reflections: Tenebrae Interpretations*| Sunday, March 14, 4:00 PM

 Collegium Cincinnati performs settings of Tenebre texts by Francois Couperin interspersed with instrumental meditations.
-More information.
 No admission charge.
+Program available here, as well as texts and translations.

 Thom Miles Organ Recital | Sunday, May 9, 4:00 PM

-Thom Miles performs music from seventeenth-century Italy, works by Johann Pachelbel and Dieterich Buxtehunde, and preludes and fugues from J.S.
-Back’s Well-Tempered Clavier on C.B.
+Thom Miles performs music from seventeenth-century Italy, works by Johann Pachelbel and Dieterich Buxtehude, plus preludes and fugues from J.S.
+Bach’s Well-Tempered Clavier on C.B.
 Fisk Opus 148 in Centennial Chapel.
+Limited seating with reservations required.
+The concert will also be live streamed.
 No admission charge.

 * Made possible by contributions to the Friends of Music Fund.